 For the best color and flavor, dust the meringues in a high-fat cocoa powder; the low-fat styles sold in most supermarkets won't do this dessert any favors.
 See our guides to buying the best natural cocoa powders and buying the best Dutch cocoa powders for more information on what sets this style apart, as well as how to find a brand that's right for you.

 The tempered chocolate used to "glue" the caps and stems together is also a major source of flavor for these meringue cookies, so be sure to use a brand whose flavor you love.
 In most supermarkets, some great options can be found in the snack or candy aisle, rather than the baking department.
 See our round-ups of awesome supermarket dark chocolate bars and the best supermarket milk chocolate bars for some of our favorite nationally available brands.

 Make-Ahead and Storage

-After dusting and buffing with cocoa, the meringue mushroom caps and stems can will keep in an airtight container for up to 1 week at cool room temperature.
-After assembly, the meringue mushrooms can be kept in an airtight container for up to 1 week at cool room temperature.
+After dusting and buffing with cocoa, the meringue mushroom caps and stems will keep in an airtight container for up to one week at cool room temperature.
+After assembly, the meringue mushrooms can be kept in an airtight container for up to one week at cool room temperature.
 In both cases, the meringues will quickly turn tacky and soft in containers that are not truly airtight.